khalikaa/khalikaa.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 I am a dedicated Information Systems student with a passion for learning and problem-solving.
 Highly curious and creative, I seek opportunities to expand my skills and push my limits.
-Committed to continuous improvement, I strive to excel as a versatile professional and make a meaningful impact in my field.
+I am committed to continuous improvement and strive to excel as a versatile professional who contributes meaningful impacts in my field.

 <hr>